Units of Study

 Power It Up!

-We continued our work this quarter with littleBits modules.
+We continued our work this quarter with various ways to power things up.
 The students have

-used their creativity to create a prototype utilizing LEGOs and littleBits modules
+· used their creativity and understanding of input and output modules to create a TechnoJungle creature using everyday materials and littleBits modules

-and used an iPad to add to their digital portfolio.
+· used an iPad to add to their digital portfolio

 How to Train Your Robot